-Using GPUs for Cloudera Machine Learning Projects
+Using GPUs for Cloudera Machine Learning projects

 By enabling GPU support, data scientists can share GPU resources available on Cloudera Machine Learning workspaces.
-Users can requests a specific number of GPU instances, up to the total number available, which are then allocated to the running session or job for the duration of the run.
+Users can request a specific number of GPU instances, up to the total number available, which are then allocated to the running session or job for the duration of the run.

 Enabling GPUs on ML Workspaces

-To enable GPU usage on Cloudera Machine Learning, select GPUs when you are provisioning the workspace.
+If you are using a Legacy Engine, to enable GPU usage on Cloudera Machine Learning, select GPUs when you are provisioning the workspace.
 If your existing workspace does not have GPUs provisioned, contact your ML administrator to provision a new one for you.
 For instructions, see Provisioning ML Workspaces.